tsusanka/vagrant-lamp-server/README.md

 ## License

-This work is licensed under the MIT License - see the LICENSE file for details.
+This work is licensed under the Apache License - see the LICENSE file for details.
+This work contains some of the community cookbooks which may be licensed under different license.